 It is also vital that you share the knowledge you gain with colleagues who were not able to attend the conference, or those who attended different sessions from you.

-Please note: This document is based on information provided on the RCOT website, which we thought would be beneficial for PMG members.
-To see the original, please go to: https://rcotannualconference.org.uk/justify-your-trip/.
+Please note: This document is based on information provided on the RCOT website in 2016, which we thought would be beneficial for PMG members.